polcak/jsrestrictor/tests/integration_tests/README.md

-# Instructions on how to run integration tests
+Title: Instructions on how to run integration tests

 JShelter's integration tests automatically verify that JShelter wraps the supported JavaScript APIs and does not affect other attributes.
 You need to set up your test environment before the first test run!

-# SET UP TEST ENVIRONMENT
+### SET UP TEST ENVIRONMENT

-## Install required programs and tools
+#### Install required programs and tools

 The integration tests depend on the following packages:
 * [Python 3.5+](https://www.python.org/downloads/)